dmytrosen/DbApi/README.md

 ### \<ResultParam ..\>

-Property of return type POCO class, when return type is specified as ClassResult and CollectionResult.
+POCO class property, when return type is specified as ClassResult and CollectionResult.

 | Attribute       | Type   | Presence    | Description                                                                                                                                                                                                                                           |
 |-----------------|--------|-------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|